SHAIKHANIF2004/portfolio/README.md

 2.Deployment: Vercel

 📌 Features

-->Responsive and mobile-friendly design
+1.Responsive and mobile-friendly design

-->Smooth scrolling and interactive UI
+2.Smooth scrolling and interactive UI

-->Dedicated sections for:
-  ->About Me
-  ->Skills & Technologies
-  ->Projects
-  ->Contact Form
-  ->Clean code with comments for better readability
+3.Dedicated sections for:About Me,Skills & Technologies,Projects,Contact Form,Clean code with comments for better readability

 🙋‍♂️ About Me
 I am a passionate Full Stack Developer who enjoys turning complex problems into simple, beautiful, and intuitive web applications.
 I love learning new technologies and continuously improving my skills.